The log function

 - Because the 10 x function is the inverse of

-the log function it is sometimes called the antilog function.
+the base 10 logarithm function it is sometimes called the antilogarithm function.

 - We saw above that the solution of